Kilchurn Castle: History

 In 1760, the castle was badly damaged by lightning and was completely abandoned; the remains of a turret of a tower, still resting upside-down in the centre of the courtyard, attest to the violence of the storm.
 The castle was unroofed by 1770.
-J M W Turner painted the castle on one of his tours of Scotland in the early 19th century.
-In 1817 the water level in Loch Awe was altered, so that the castle now stands on a long peninsula.
+J. M. W. Turner painted the castle on one of his tours of Scotland in the early 19th century.
+In 1817, the water level in Loch Awe was altered, so that the castle now stands on a long peninsula.
 MacGibbon and Ross surveyed the castle in about 1887, after which restoration works appear to have altered some of the castle's original features.

 The ruin is now in the care of Historic Environment Scotland, and is open to the public during the summer.
 Access is either by boat from Lochawe pier, or on foot from the A85 near Dalmally.
 The access is under the railway viaduct that crosses Loch Awe, and access is sometimes restricted by higher-than-usual levels of water in the loch, which turn the site into a temporary island.
 The castle is a scheduled monument.

+The castle is currently closed for conservation works.
+Signage on the security fencing surrounding the castle states the closure is due to danger from falling masonry.
+There is no indicated time scale for reopening.
+Visitors can, however, walk around the castle.
+Entrance to the pier is also closed.